dmarx/ef20k-projects-dev/README.md

 - Client-side processing only
 - Interactive relationship mapping

-## Contributing Responsibly

-### Before Contributing

-Ensure your project:
-- Serves legitimate investigative or research purposes
-- Includes clear warnings about AI limitations
-- Respects all redactions and privacy protections
-- Provides transparent methodology
-- Enables verification of findings

 ### Adding a Project

-1. Fork this repository
+1. **Fork this repository** and clone it locally

-2. Add your project with:
+2. **Add your project** with:
-   - Clear purpose statement
-   - Verification capabilities
-   - Privacy approach
-   - Methodology documentation
+   - Project name and description
+   - How it supports open investigation
+   - Link to your public repository
+   - Warning about AI limitations and need to verify findings against source documents

-3. Submit pull request with ethical use statement
+3. **Submit a pull request** with a brief ethical use statement confirming you will:
+   - Respect all redactions
+   - Follow journalistic ethics
+   - Report findings responsibly

 ### Reporting Issues